Wisdom teeth

 Specific risks of having wisdom teeth removed include:

-• Dry socket.
-This is a painful condition that occurs more often with tooth extractions in the lower jaw and in people who smoke.
-With dry socket, no blood clot forms (or it is washed away by rinsing too early) and the normal healing process is prevented
+• Dry socket: This is a painful condition that occurs more often with tooth extractions in the lower jaw and in people who smoke.
+With dry socket, no blood clot forms (or it's washed away by rinsing too early) and the normal healing process is prevented

-• Trismus (lockjaw).
-This is a painful condition in which the chewing muscles of your jaw become contracted and sometimes inflamed, preventing your mouth from fully opening.
+• Trismus (lockjaw): This is a painful condition where the chewing muscles of your jaw become contracted and sometimes inflamed, preventing your mouth from fully opening.

 See your dentist if you have signs of infection after having your wisdom teeth removed, or if you're bleeding heavily from the extraction site.

 The risks associated with wisdom teeth extraction are increased through stress, poor oral hygiene and getting an upper respiratory tract infection.
-You can reduce these risks by taking the following steps:
+There are things you can do to reduce these risks:

 • Take time off work or study to recover.